TheSpaceSheep/aop/README.md

 Then plot it
 ```
-python graph.py ex/ [T]
+python graph.py ex/ 4
 ```
-Replace T with the number of steps you run the experiments for (can be changed in params/env_params.py)
+Replace 4 with the number of steps you ran the experiments for (can be changed in params/env_params.py)